gpsc7c/Project3/README.txt

-Invoked with frontEnd [file]
+Invoked with statSem [file]
 Author: Gregory Shelton
-Started (DD/MM/YYYY): 12/03/2024
+Started (DD/MM/YYYY): 28/03/2024
 CLASS:   Code Translation
 PROFESSOR: Mark Hauschild
-PROJECT: Program Translation Project 2 parser
+PROJECT: Program Translation Project 3 Static Semantics
-PURPOSE: Create a parser using the scanner from previous project designed to be used in a compiler
+PURPOSE: Create a variable usage check using the scanner and parser from previous project designed to be used in a compiler.
 HELP:	 Command is -h, or putting in more (or less) information than is necessary.
 COMPILATION METHOD: Makefile
 	 Compile with make, remove compiled files with make clean invoke with "./scanner [filename]"
+FILES:
+	IDStack.h: The location of IDStack.S's function definitions and the type definitions for sStack and eElement.
+	IDStack.c: The location of the find, push, and pop functions for the stack.
+	tree.h:    Has been expanded to include the new function definitions for static semantics that utilize the parse tree. tree.c:    Has been expanded to include the new functions for static semantics that utilize the parse tree as well as a second and frankly unnecessary reworked definition of the node titles to assuage otherwise unsolved gdb difficulties. p2t001,
+	p3t011,
+	p3t012:    All are tests for absolute most basic errors (001,011) and a success state (012
+	p3t013:    Test with far more depth that checks for all commands using variables
+	p3t014:    As above, but tests for declaration in a deeper loop (should fail)

+parser information
 FILES:
 	frontEnd.c: The file the program starts execution in.
 	Makefile:   The make file.